siran/writing/books/A Maxwell Universe - Part II/A Maxwell Universe - 227 Emergent Forces.md

 Split the field into the compact self-field and the external field.
-The cross-stress part of $T_{ij}$ gives the exact rate at which external momentum is transferred into the compact closure across a sphere surrounding it:
+The cross-stress part of $T_{ij}$ gives the exact rate at which external momentum flux is transferred into the compact closure across a sphere surrounding it:

 $$
 \mathbf F_R